Head Track and Field Coach Greg Metcalf

 • Led the women's cross country team to its first National Championship in school history in 2008, and back-to-back Pac-10 Championships in 2008 and 2009, winning with the first perfect score in conference history in `08.
 Named 2008 National Coach of the Year at season's end.

-• Men's track and field has finished in the Top-20 at nine of the past 10 NCAA Championship meets, counting indoors and outdoors, and in 2008 the Huskies scored their most points at NCAAs in 25 years.
-Outdoors the men have six-straight Top-25 finishes, having tied for 20th at the 2011 meet.
+• Men's track and field finished in the Top-25 at 11 out of 12 NCAA Championship meets, counting indoors and outdoors, between 2006 and 2011.
+In 2008 the men scored their most points at NCAA Outdoors in 25 years, finishing 16th.
+The women’s team posted the best finish in program history at the 2012 NCAA Outdoor Championships, scoring 23 points to finish eighth overall.

 • The 2008 men's outdoor track and field team, and the 2008 women's cross country team were both named National Scholar Team of the Year by the USTFCCCA for having the highest combination of athletic and academic success.